-425. Scientific Study of Education.
+425. TECHNIQUES OF RESEARCH.
 2 credits.

 A study of research methods and techniques commonly used in education and psychology; some emphasis given to the preparation of research reports.

 427. SEMINAR IN CURRICULUM.
 2 credits.

 A study of the principles underlying curriculum construction; review of important investigations; and practice in construction of curriculum units.